 Until now legal experts have proposed two basic approaches to the Constitution.
 The first, “interpretivism,” maintains that we should stick as closely as possible to what is explicit in the document itself.
 The second, predominant in recent academic theorizing, argues that the courts should be guided by what they see as the fundamental values of American society.
-Mr. Ely demonstrates that both of these approaches are inherently incomplete and inadequate.
+John Hart Ely demonstrates that both of these approaches are inherently incomplete and inadequate.
 Democracy and Distrust sets forth a new and persuasive basis for determining the role of the Supreme Court today.

 Ely’s proposal is centered on the view that the Court should devote itself to assuring majority governance while protecting minority rights.
 “The Constitution,” he writes, “has proceeded from the sensible assumption that an effective majority will not unreasonably threaten its own rights, and has sought to assure that such a majority not systematically treat others less well than it treats itself.
 It has done so by structuring decision processes at all levels in an attempt to ensure, first, that everyone’s interests will be represented when decisions are made, and second, that the application of those decisions will not be manipulated so as to reintroduce in practice the sort of discrimination that is impermissible in theory.”